-It is mandatory that all race courses have outside course marker/buoys surrounding the race course; these outside markers shall be visually different (different color) from the inside course markers.
+These outside markers shall be visually different (different color) from the inside course markers.
 The buoys shall mirror the inside markers as practicable, with a suggested minimum of three straightaway outside markers placed at approximately 1⁄4, 1⁄2, and 3⁄4 of the straightaway distance; the special marker for the start finish line may be one of these straightaway markers.
 Protection buoys may also be placed on the course to designate hazards.

-The area beyond the outer course markers is out-of-bounds; boat re-entry to the race course is subject to UIM rule provisions and/or OOD instruction.
+The area beyond the outer course markers is out-of-bounds.
 Driving outside of the area marked with outer course marker(s), leads to disqualification of the driver from the heat or qualification in question.